 Jacksonville, Florida, United States

-To demonstrate the effectiveness of the investigational procedure, when used in addition to standard wound care, in promoting clinically meaningful healing of chronic lower extremity wounds, specifically, to demonstrate that the time to achieving wound closure is faster for the investigational procedure than standard wound care alone.
+To demonstrate the safety and effectiveness of the investigational procedure, when used in addition to standard wound care, in promoting clinically meaningful healing of chronic diabetic foot ulcers, specifically, to demonstrate that the proportion of subjects with wound closure is greater for the investigational procedure than standard wound care alone at 18 weeks while maintaining an acceptable safety profile.
+Proportion of subjects with wound closure as defined as 100% re-epithelialization of the target diabetic foot ulcer where there is no drainage or dressing is not required and confirmed at two consecutive study visits 2 weeks apart.

-To compare mean Percent Area Reduction (PAR) between treatment groups at 16 weeks
+To compare mean Percent Area Reduction (PAR) between treatment groups at 8 and 18 weeks

 Frequency of subsequent procedures